MayurRV/MayurRV/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Digital Media
+- 🔭 I’m currently working on Web Development Project
 - 🌱 I’m currently learning Electronics and Telecommunication Engineering
 - 👯 I’m looking to collaborate on Web Development
 - 🤔 I’m looking for help with ...